 News and Announcements

-Prof. Melinda Papaccio reflects on Development and Interiority: The Transformation of Rising and Falling Love, in the third of four retreats for faculty and administrators of all faiths.
+Msgr.
+John Radano reflects on Virtues and the Ecumenical Movement: The Healing of Christian Divisions, in the last of four retreats for faculty and administrators of all faiths.

-Dr. Youssef Yacoubi reflects on Development and Perspective: Understanding and Integrating Change, in the first of four retreats for faculty and administrators of all faiths.
+Dr. Mary Ellen Roberts reflects on Charity and Practical Solutions: The Role of Mission and Ministry in a Global Society, in the third of four retreats for faculty and administrators of all faiths.

-Every generation of Setonians needs to reflect upon the University's history and mission and make it their own.
-Faculty and administrators are invited to a sustained reflection on the Mission.
+Every generation of Setonians needs to reflect upon the University’s history and mission and make it their own.
+Too seldom do we take the time to consider what is most important to us as a University.